 If sadness is there, instead of trying to fix it or figure it out, we might just acknowledge the sadness, let it be, and get a better understanding of what we need in the moment.

-If self-judgments arise (e.g., I am weak, I am a loser) out of past sensitivities to having been depressed before, we can acknowledge that they are associations from the past, let them be, and then gently bring ourselves back to whatever we were doing.
-In doing this, we’re stopping the ruminative cycle that might occur between our thoughts, feelings, physical sensations, and behaviors that can play off one another leading into another relapse (I call this “The Depression Loop” in the upcoming book Uncovering Happiness).
+If self-judgments arise (e.g., I am weak, I am a loser), we can acknowledge that they are associations from the past, let them be, and then gently bring ourselves back to whatever we were doing.
+In doing this, we’re stopping the ruminative cycle that might occur between our thoughts, feelings, physical sensations, and behaviors that can play off one another leading into another relapse.

 Now, this is easier said than done and it takes practice.

-Practice this when you’re feeling well and you’ll be better able to recognize when your mind wanders off to ruminations and self judgments when you’re not feeling well.
+Practice this when you’re feeling well and you’ll be better able to recognize when your mind wanders off to ruminate and criticize when you’re not feeling well.

 Adapted from Mindfulness & Psychotherapy.